Doe v. Reed: Opinion

-The Washington State Public Records Act (PRA) survived exacting scrutiny because the Court felt the state had a sufficiently important government interest in "preserving electoral integrity."
+The PRA survived exacting scrutiny because the Court felt the state had a sufficiently important government interest in "preserving electoral integrity."
 The Court noted that the state was not only protecting against fraud, but also "simple mistake, such as duplicate signatures or signatures of individuals who are not registered to vote in the State."
-Even though the secretary of state is charged with reviewing the signatures, he only reviews 3 to 5% of them.
+Even though the Washington Secretary of State is charged with reviewing the signatures, he only reviews 3 to 5% of them.
 "Public disclosure can help cure the inadequacies of the verification and canvassing process."
 Ultimately, the Court concluded that "public disclosure of referendum petitions in general is substantially related to the important interest of preserving the integrity of the electoral process."